If you just had a baby, need a mental break from work or are looking for a side hustle, these nursing jobs are for you.

-Take a look at these work at home options to see just how flexible a nursing career can be!
+Take a look at these work at home jobs to see just how flexible a nursing career can be.

-Many nurses work as advice nurses from the comfort of their homes.
-As an advice nurse, you’re a consultant, giving patients and other professionals health advice over the phone.
+Many nurses work as consultants from the comfort of their own homes.
+As a consultant, you’re a nurse who shares knowledge, giving patients and other professionals health advice over the phone.
 For example, medical insurance companies often hire nurses to answer people’s questions about health and medical issues, such as advice on treating their diabetes, a sick child or help on following a diet prescribed by a doctor.

 Triage/ Telehealth Nurses

 Triage nurses, also referred to as telehealth nurses, also provide consultations over the phone to patients and clients.
-The difference between triage nurses and advice nurses are, triage nurses can assist clinics and hospitals in determining the urgency of care needed for cases.
+The difference between triage nurses and advice nurses is triage nurses can assist clinics and hospitals in determining the urgency of care needed for cases.

 Both of these roles help to reduce unnecessary visits to healthcare centers by assisting in self care and symptom management.

-Monster.com reports that healthcare services and IT provider McKesson Health Solutions increased its at home workers from 13 to 500 agents over the past three years, and the majority of their at home workforce are registered nurses.
-McKesson requires at least an associate’s degree three to five years of recent acute nursing experience, and of course, strong computer and internet skills to become a telehealth nurse.
+McKesson requires at least an associate’s degree, three to five years of recent acute nursing experience, and strong computer and internet skills to become a telehealth nurse.
 According to Glassdoor.com, Intellicare nurse consultants make an average of $25 per hour, and United Healthcare also offers competitive rates.